rolling-scopes-school/cloud-development-course-initial/10_backend_for_frontend/task.md

 - Product Service API URL
 - Cart Service API URL
 - BFF Service API URL
-- example of how to call `createProduct` labmda with all needed information: URL, payload, headers, etc.
+- example of how to call `createProduct` lambda with all needed information: URL, payload, headers, etc.
 - example how to call Product Service and Cart Service via BFF Service URL

 ---